-War increases the deployment tempo, thereby separating military families as the military member leaves to serve elsewhere.
+Military families face many hurdles during their years of service to the country.
 Any time a family member has to be away for extended periods of time, it can cause negative stress on the family unit, but particularly so when the deployed family member is subject to potentially dangerous conditions.
-The family members at home are repeatedly reminded of the potential danger as news reports of conflicts flourish, making it difficult to avoid a near-constant state of worry.
+The effects of war on families are extensive and can impact the serving member as well as their kin.

 Loneliness or Feeling "Forgotten"